dermatologist/fhirform-server/README.md

-# A FHIR has been lit on this server
+#fhirform-server | *A FHIR has been lit on this server*

-## Branches
+## About

-* fhir-server : The basic FHIR Restful server using spring-boot and UHN's hapi-fhir library.
-* overlay: FHIR server with the client overlay using spring-boot
-* injector: Injects resources from a file.
-* interceptor: Injects a DataElement demap extension reference into a Questionnaire resource.
-* editor: Adds FRED (Fhir resource editor) to the fhir-server.
-FRED is a project by 'Smart Health IT' ( https://github.com/smart-on-fhir/fred ).
-Within this ecosystem, FRED can edit resources on the server.
-(Work in progress)
-* develop: main development branch
-* ... expect in the future:
-* graphql: A Graphql adapter for
+This is a spring boot HAPI FHIR server for managing healthcare forms as FHIR Questionnaire resources with individual DataElements.
+This is a part of the FHIRForm framework with an [editor](https://github.com/E-Health/fred) and a [viewer](https://github.com/dermatologist/fhir-questionnaire-render-react).

 ## Requirements